Japanese encephalitis

 For those at ongoing risk** a single first booster dose of IXIARO® 12 months after primary immunisation is recommended.

-Duration of protection, beyond two years after the first booster is uncertain.
+Duration of protection, beyond three years after the first booster is uncertain.

 Children aged 3 to 17 years 0.5ml 2 doses: Day 0 and 28